By Emily Brandt and Hannah Brandt

 The City of Fresno shares in the long, shameful U.S. history of red-lining.
 It has been carved up by the building of a series of freeways and the same cycles of urban renewal, neighborhood revitalization and redevelopment as other California cities, such as San Francisco, Oakland and San Diego, as well as Overton, in Miami, Fla. and thousands of cities throughout the United States.

-Middle-class residential neighborhoods in California sprang up after World War II as new havens for people of color who often worked in the war industries or kept society running like a well-oiled machine stateside.
-The educational and housing benefits received by white veterans from the GI Bill were almost never available to veterans of color because they were either denied when they applied, didn’t bother to try because they were sure they’d be denied, or the local segregated land covenants and zoning practices disqualified them.
-That has set back families of color for generations.
+Middle-class residential neighborhoods in California sprang up after World War II as places of opportunity for Black, Indigenous and People of Color (BIPOC) who often worked in the war industries or kept society running like a well-oiled machine stateside.
+The educational and housing benefits received by white veterans from the GI Bill were almost never available to BIPOC veterans because they were either denied when they applied, didn’t bother to try because they were sure they’d be denied, or the local segregated land covenants and zoning practices disqualified them.
+That has set back BIPOC families for generations.

 Efforts to undo civil rights protections introduced by the Warren Court (Earl Warren was Chief Justice of the Supreme Court from 1953 to 1969) and to weaken government agencies’ ability to maintain those protections have continued to restrict rights that were hard-fought.
 Access to fair housing and equal education, which go hand in hand, are two of the most difficult to ensure.
 Like the power of the Voting Rights Act of 1965 has been diminished, the ability to ensure sufficient quantities of good and locally affordable housing through the Fair Housing Act of 1968 (originally enacted to counteract the impacts of redlining and the inequality in the GI Bill) has dramatically dropped.